-I come across some very curious advice in 18th– and 19th-century gardening books:
+I come across some very curious advice for growing pumpkins in 18th– and 19th-century gardening books.

 2. Before planting, soak pumpkin seeds in milk, then put them in thick sugar syrup for 3-4 days.
 As a result, the fruit will be sweeter and plants less susceptible to cold.